neuroscience · biochemistry · too many side projects · too little time

 Robotic kidney surgery, stent placement, cauterization.

-plastic surgery 10 hrs · 1 physician
+plastic surgery 10 hrs · 1 physicians

 Dr. Galen Perdikis · Vanderbilt